-Once an application for an Agricultural Security Area is filed with the county and township, there are a series of steps that must be followed in making a determination of whether the application will be approved.
-Following are the steps that must be followed by the Board of County Commissioners:
+Once an application for an agricultural security area is filed with the county and township, there are specific procedures which must be followed.
+Following are the steps that must be followed by county commissioners:

-1. HEAR THE APPLICATION AT A REGULAR SESSION OF THE BOARD--The Board of County Commissioners must hear the application not later than 60 days after receipt of an application at a regular session of the Board.

-2. NOTICE IN NEWSPAPER OF GENERAL CIRCULATION--Notice of the date and time of the regular session of the Board when the application for an ASA will be heard must be published in a newspaper of general circulation in the county.
-In addition to the date, time and place of the meeting, the notice should probably specify that the purpose of the meeting is to consider the establishment of an Agricultural Security Area pursuant to Sections 931.01 to 931.99 of the Revised Code.
-The notice should also provide a general description of the area proposed for inclusion in the Agricultural Security Area, the name of the applicant(s), and should state that the application is available for review during normal business hours.
-In addition, the notice should state that any interested parties may provide written comments on the application prior to the hearing; that these comments will become part of the record; and, that persons may make comments on the application at the public hearing.
-The notice must be published at least 30 days before the date of the regular session of the Board where the application will be heard.
+- 1. HEAR THE APPLICATION AT A REGULAR SESSION OF THE BOARD The commissioners must hear the application not later than 60 days after receipt of an application during a regular session. - 2.
+NOTICE IN NEWSPAPER OF GENERAL CIRCULATION Notice of the date and time of the regular session of the commissioners when the application for an ASA will be heard must be published in a newspaper of general circulation in the county.
+In addition to the date, time and place of the meeting, the notice should probably specify that the purpose of the meeting is to consider the establishment of an agricultural security area pursuant to ORC Sections 931.01 to 931.99.
+The notice should also provide a general description of the area proposed for inclusion in the ASA, the name of the applicant, and should state that the application is available for review during normal business hours.
+In addition, the notice should state that any interested party may provide written comments on the application prior to the hearing; that these comments will become part of the record; and, that persons may make comments on the application at the public hearing.
+The notice must be published at least 30 days before the hearing.